What Is Peripheral Nerve Surgery?

 Injuries to the lumbosacral plexus, a network of nerves in the abdomen and pelvis, can result in widespread weakness, sensory loss, and pain across the entire lower limb.
 These complex injuries often stem from severe trauma, pelvic fractures, or complications during surgery, profoundly affecting a person's ability to walk and control leg movements.

-Nerve Tumours and Reconstructive Procedures
+Nerve Sheath Tumours and Reconstructive Procedures

 Nerve Sheath Tumours